mgrybel/Udacity-Full-Stack-Web-Developer/Coffee-Shop/frontend/README.md

 ## Running the Frontend in Dev Mode

-**Ionic** ships with a useful development server which detects changes and transpiles the work.
+**Ionic** ships with a development server which detects changes and transpiles the work.
 The application is then accessible through the browser on a localhost port.
 To run the development server, `cd` into the `frontend` directory and run:

 ```bash
 ionic serve